clash-lang/clash-compiler/docs/developing-hardware/flags.rst

   **Default:** False

 -fclash-edalize
-  Generate metadata for use with Edalize_
+  Generate metadata for use with Edalize_.
+This generates edam.py files in all top entities with the configuration for building that entity.
+Users still need to edit this file to specify the EDA tool to use, and if necessary the device to target (for Quartus, Vivado etc.)

   **Default:** False